pewpewnor/guide-build-and-install-python-from-source/README.md

-# How to Build & Install Python From Source On Linux
+# How to Build & Install CPython From Source On Linux

 ## Download The Source Code